Mister Egypt

-Mr. Egypt is a national male beauty pageant held annually in Egypt.
+Mr Egypt is a national beauty pageant in Egypt.
 Major competitive areas are charisma, fitness, good looks and personality.
 The contest is sponsored by Oriflame Men and is held under the auspices of Egypt's Ministry of Tourism.

 Seasons

 Mr Egypt 2006

 24-year-old Ibrahim Abdel Gawad was crowned Mr Egypt in 2006.
-He was unable to compete at Mister World 2007 in Sanya, China due to his father's health problems so the fifth runner-up, Omar Emad, was sent as a replacement.

 Mr Egypt 2007

 Amr Samaha was crowned in April 2007 as Mr. Egypt.
 At 19, Samaha was the youngest contestant.
 He is a private pilot in flight school.
 In addition, he is a mechanical engineering student at the American University in Cairo, Egypt.
 Samaha represented Egypt at Mister International in Malaysia.
 The first runner-up Tarek Naguib was sent on to compete at Manhunt International 2008 and at Mister World 2010 in Incheon, South Korea.